nitreojs/vk-cover-spotify-playback/README.md

 - it looks beautiful in general;
 - renders nice fallback avatar if the artist doesn't have one (it's real);
 - it may include amount of scrobbles from last.fm if you need so;
+- it may broadcast currently playing track in your status if you want so;
 - yes

 ## installation